 Will losing weight help my symptoms?

-Do cigarettes, alcohol, and caffeine make my heartburn worse?
+Will cigarettes, alcohol, or caffeine make my heartburn worse?

 If I have heartburn at night, what changes should I make to my bed?